KWDB/docs/development/read-write-data/telegraf.md

   ## HTTP method, one of: "POST" or "PUT"
   method = "POST"

-  ## Custom HTTP headers for authroization
+  ## Custom HTTP headers for authorization
   ## The format is "Authorization = Basic <base64(username:password)>"
   headers = { "Authorization" = "Basic cm9vdDprd2RicGFzc3dvcmQ=" }